 - Data acquisition: Artificial intelligence and modern database technologies allow for the curation and acquisition of disparate sets of useful data across the business, supply chain, and the world.
 By way of sensors and gateways, the Industrial Internet of Things (IIoT) allows connected machines to gather data into the system.
 Through myriad other data portals, AI-powered systems can compile data sets related to performance, market trends, logistics, or any other potentially relevant source.

 - Data analysis: Machine learning and intelligent business systems use advanced analytics and modern data management solutions to make sense of all the disparate data gathered.
 IIoT sensors can warn when machines need repair or servicing.
 Market and operational data can be compiled to spot opportunities and risks.
-Workflow efficiencies can be studied over time to optimize performance and auto-correct as warranted.
-In fact, the data sets that can be compared and analyzed present an almost infinite possibility of combinations to inform digital factory optimization and supply chain forecasting.
+Workflow efficiencies can be studied over time to optimise performance and auto-correct as warranted.
+In fact, the data sets that can be compared and analysed present an almost infinite possibility of combinations to inform digital factory optimisation and supply chain forecasting.

 Benefits of a smart factory